[ONLINE] 40th VI-HPS Tuning Workshop @ LRZ

 A brief overview of the capabilities of these and associated tools is provided in the VI-HPS Tools Guide.

-The workshop is organised in 5 days, with lectures and demos in the morning and hands-on sessions in the afternoon.
-The workshop will be held in English and run from 09:00 to not later than 17:30 each day, with breaks.
+The workshop will be held in English and run from 09:00 to not later than 18:00 each day, with breaks.

 Participants are encouraged to prepare their own MPI, OpenMP and hybrid MPI+OpenMP parallel application codes for analysis.